Chrotesque/ci-portfolio-project-1/README.md

 I'd like to thank:
 - My Mentor Jack Wachira for our concise and helpful feedback sessions
 - My Ex-Colleague and now fellow student [Mycrosys](https://github.com/Mycrosys/) for feedback

-https://caniuse.com/?search=var() - 94.27% of all users fully supported